 If you want to build an ethical and sustainable wardrobe or you’re just trying to buy less clothes right now, extending the lifespan your garments can help you stick to your goal.

-Today I’m sharing tips on how to make your clothes last as long as possible.
 While I was doing the no new clothing challenge for a year, getting my clothes really clean and keeping them crisp was essential to making sure my wardrobe held up during the challenge.

 Here’s 20 ways to make your clothes last longer.
 Follow these tips to save money so you can keep your most cherished pieces looking their best and perserve your clothes.